-About County Council
+Richland County Council

-Richland County Administration Building
+Richland County Council meetings

 The functions of County Council are to:

-- Adopt and amend ordinances and resolutions;
+- Adopt and amend ordinances and resolutions

-- Determine how much money is to be spent for what purposes, according to the needs and priorities set by Council;
+- Determine how much money is to be spent for what purposes, according to the needs and priorities set by Council

-- Determine what County taxes are to be levied;
+- Determine what County taxes are to be levied

-- Approve contracts, agreements, and bids; and
+- Approve contracts, agreements and bids

 - Appoint residents to various boards and committees